 PropStream

-What I like about PropStream is that it's fairly easy to use AND it pulls from multiple databases.
+What I like about PropStream is that it's fairly easy to use AND pulls from multiple databases.
 Unlike DataTree, which relies on a single, well-maintained, nationwide database, PropStream pulls in a lot of information from multiple sources.
-This means it can potentially give you better, more current information in some cases, which makes it a great secondary service you can use to cross-check information and verify the accuracy of your information, regardless of what your primary source of data is.
+This means it can potentially give you better, more current information in some cases, making it a great secondary service you can use to cross-check information and verify the accuracy of your information, regardless of your primary data source.

-PropStream was designed specifically for real estate investors (primarily, house wholesalers and house flippers), whereas DataTree was designed for a much broader audience.
-Unfortunately, because they target the house audience, it is lacking some features that would be very useful for land investors… but even so, the issues are overcome-able.
+PropStream was designed specifically for real estate investors (primarily house wholesalers and house flippers), whereas DataTree was designed for a broader audience.
+Unfortunately, because they target the house audience, it lacks some features that would be very useful for land investors.
+However, the issues are overcomeable.

 Here's an overview of how to generate a list with this service: